bdbjack/hummingbird-stack/README.md

 Most of the application's default settings can be overwritten by simply using the `HummingbirdApp::setConfig` API, but certain settings such as adding databases should use their own specific API's.

+For more information on configuration settings, read the [configuration documentation](../blob/master/READMES/config.md)

 The following is an example application which has been renamed, has `Memcached` setup, uses PHP Sessions, and uses a local MySQL / MariaDB database.

 ```php